Perly Consulting │ Beck Eco

 CURRENT LANDSCAPE

-However, the measurement paradox persists and critical execution risks are accelerating.
-Forrester now estimates $10B in annual losses across B2B sales from ungoverned AI use, with AI agents introducing information mistakes directly into deal outcomes.
-Practitioner evidence reveals a deeper adoption barrier: deal intelligence features themselves are "rarely" deployed or used until organizations achieve sufficient data volume and operational maturity to act on recommendations—suggesting that feature availability has outpaced operational readiness by a wider margin than previously understood.
-Critical third-party analysis challenges vendor ROI claims: Gong's widely-cited 28% win rate improvement is self-reported best-case; typical organizations should expect 10-18% with effectiveness dependent on organizational readiness and data quality.
-Implementation costs remain substantial: Gong platforms require 8-24 weeks and $200-244K in first-year costs for 100-person teams (true TCO $400-500 per user per month).
-The dividing line is not vendor capability but organizational readiness—mature data governance, workflow redesign, and behavioral alignment separate the high-performing segment from the majority still struggling to move beyond pilot.
+However, execution risk and organizational readiness remain the defining boundary.
+Forrester estimates $10B annual loss from ungoverned AI use in B2B sales, with AI agents introducing information mistakes directly into deal outcomes.
+Deal intelligence features remain "rarely" deployed until organizations achieve sufficient data volume and operational discipline to act on recommendations.
+Critical third-party analysis challenges vendor consolidation: Clari-Salesloft merger architectural limitations reduce forecasting accuracy from 98% (native systems) to 90%, due to data integration and temporal context constraints.
+Gong's widely-cited 28% win rate improvement is self-reported best-case; typical organizations should expect 10-18%, dependent on data quality and organizational readiness.
+Implementation costs remain substantial: 8-24 weeks and $200-244K first-year cost for 100-person teams (TCO $400-500/user/month).
+The dividing line is not vendor capability or platform breadth but organizational readiness—mature data governance, defined sales methodology, workflow redesign, and behavioral alignment separate the high-performing segment from the majority.
+Deal intelligence success requires sales system definition as much as technology selection.

 TIER HISTORY